influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/concepts/schema_and_data_layout.md

 ### Long shard group duration

-Longer shard durations allow InfluxDB to store more data in the same logical location.
+Longer shard group durations allow InfluxDB to store more data in the same logical location.
 This reduces data duplication, improves compression efficiency, and allows faster queries in some cases.

 ### Short shard duration